TFKusa/kusa_reascripts/Documentation/WWHISPER - DOCUMENTATION.md

 - In Reaper -> Extensions -> ReaPack -> Browse packages
 - Type "kusa", right click on "kusa_Wwhisper" and install it.
 - Type "ReaWwise", right click on it and install it.

-If you'd like to use Wwhisper - Marker Creator as well, please download and install ReaImGui on ReaPack.
+        If you'd like to use Wwhisper - Take Marker Creator as well (higly recommended), please download and install ReaImGui on ReaPack.

         What is Wwhisper

-Wwhisper is a ReaScript that enables REAPER to send commands to Wwise using project markers.
+Wwhisper is a ReaScript that enables REAPER to send commands to Wwise using take markers.
 When the script is running, REAPER enters a custom playing state that detects markers and performs various actions depending on their names.